pymc-devs/pymc/GOVERNANCE.md

 - Only Institutional Contributors are invited to the Institutional Partners Workshop and bi-annual PyMC Developer Meeting

-The PyMC3 project currently recognizes PyMC Labs as a Tier 1 Institutional Partner, with Thomas Wiecki and Adrian Seyboldt as their institutional contributors and council members.
+The PyMC project currently recognizes PyMC Labs as a Tier 1 Institutional Partner, with Thomas Wiecki and Adrian Seyboldt as their institutional contributors and council members.